loconomics/loconomics-backend/doc/adding_endpoints.md

 ### Authentication

 Authentication is presently handled in the current backend, but the new backend needs access to this status.
 As such, the current backend provisions a UUID token to authenticated users, which the frontend treats as a bearer token.
-The new backend looks up the user by token and populates `req.user`.
+The new backend looks up the user by token and populates `this.req.user`.

-Note: This is only stubbed at the moment.
-Full implementation coming soon.
+[api/controllers/test/authentication.ts](../api/controllers/test/authentication.ts) demonstrates accessing the authenticated user from within an action.
+Actions are marked authenticated by adding a [policy](https://sailsjs.com/documentation/concepts/policies) entry in [config/policies.js](../config/policies.js).
+Low-level details of implementing authentication are handled by [Passport](http://www.passportjs.org), which lets us pick from hundreds of additional authentication strategies to add if desired.